 You can feel stuck if you’re doing work that doesn’t allow you to maximize your innate strengths.
 If you’re doing work that doesn’t bring out the best in who you are at the core, you’ll likely feel some dissatisfaction and you won’t reach your full potential.

-Other people feel stuck because they haven’t surrounded themselves with mentors or peers who have achieved what they want to achieve, so they stay in certain routines while craving to do life differently.
+Other people feel stuck because they haven’t surrounded themselves with mentors or peers who have achieved what they want to achieve.
+They stay in certain routines while craving to do life differently.
 As Jim Rohn says,

 “You are the average of the 5 people you spend the most time with.”

 If your goal is to run a marathon and you’re spending most evenings and weekends drinking beer with your coworkers, you’re probably not going to run that marathon.
-If your goal is to live a location-independent lifestyle and work anytime from anywhere, and everyone in your social circle is at traditional jobs, it’ll be tough to break free from the 9-5 mentality.
+If your goal is to live a location-independent lifestyle and work anytime from anywhere, but everyone in your social circle is at traditional jobs; it’ll be tough to break free from the 9-5 mentality.

+Feeling stuck screws up people’s lives.
 The consequences of feeling stuck can range from mild to severe.
 People may feel a mild discontentment with life and end up succumbing to the idea that life is “okay,” and settle.
-Read about why “Okay”, is the favorite word of average people.
-They may never reach their full potential, may never reach their highest levels of happiness and satisfaction, and not make the impact on the world that they could make, and have a looming sense that there could be “more” to life.
+(Nancy’s story will resonate with you.)
+They may never reach their full potential, their highest levels of happiness and satisfaction.
+And they may not make the impact on the world that they could make, and have a looming sense that there could be “more” to life.

 Thankfully, some highly effective strategies can prevent you from feeling stuck.
 Using these strategies can help you avoid significant problems in your life.
 It’s different than conventional living, and it works.